AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-an-array.md

 1. In the box that displays, enter the item.

    The panel allows you to map fields in the same way as with any other type of item.
-If you do not want to fill in each item separately, but want to map another array into the target field, use the Map button.
+If you do not want to fill in each item separately, but want to map another array into the target field, use the [!UICONTROL Map] button.
 In this case, make sure that both arrays (the source array and the target array) have the same structure.

    You can add any number of items to an array.

 You can divide an array into individual bundles using an iterator.
-Fore more information, see [Iterator module in Adobe Workfront Fusion](../../workfront-fusion/modules/iterator-module.md).
+Fore more information, see [[!UICONTROL Iterator] module in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/iterator-module.md).